 How do I respond to the dispute?

-You will recieve an email notification instructing you to either:
+You will receive an email notification instructing you to upload evidence from your Stripe account at www.stripe.com.

 When is evidence due?